Successful applicants for the grant of New Zealand citizenship are required to attend a citizenship ceremony at Council offices.

 Attending a ceremony is a very important step in the process of becoming a New Zealand citizen and is an opportunity for you to publicly declare your allegiance to New Zealand.

 At the Grey District Council, citizenship ceremonies are randomly held depending on the number of new citizens.
 Please contact the Council to find out when the next ceremony will be held, phone 03 769 8600 or email email@example.com.

 The New Zealand Citizenship Office (part of the Department of Internal Affairs) administers grants of citizenship, confirmation and denials of citizenship, and descent registrations.

 Held in the Grey District Council Chambers today.
-It was a wonderful occasion where six recipients received their New Zealand Citizenship in front of their friends and families.
+This was a very special occasion for eight recipients who received their New Zealand Citizenship in front of friends and family.